Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 - Model: Retrain every 30 days with new data.

-- ** Emerging Technologies & Automation **: Roll out incremental changes via blue‑green deployment.
+- ** Emerging Technologies and Automation **: Roll out incremental changes via blue‑green deployment.

 - Learn: Capture outcomes, derive insights.